The Ultimate Arizona Hike Guide

 Devil’s Bridge Trail is one of the most popular Arizona hike trails in the Sedona area and for good reason.
 This trail is listed as a moderate trail even though it is flat most of the way.
 The end of the trail becomes steep very quickly which is why it is listed as moderate.
 After it gets steep you will come up and see a fabulous view of the bridge.
 Since this is a tourist destination it can get packed.
 This means you will be waiting if you want to take a photo in front of the bridge.
 Getting up early is the easiest way to beat the crowds.

 Another one of our favorite trails in Sedona is the Airport Loop Trail.
 It is also considered a moderate trail because it is a little rocky.
-This is a wonderful escape of a hike even though it starts in the city.
+This is a wonderful escape from a hike even though it starts in the city.
 It is 3.2 miles long.
 Even though it says it is a loop, the trail starts and ends in different places.

 5. Saguaro National Park